 If you have forgotten your password click the Lost your password link and you will be able to reset it when you receive a password reset email.

 If there is a problem and you still can’t log in or you didn’t get the email, do raise a ticket with your host and they should be able to reset the password for you.
 If you have an excellent host, like Siteground, you should get help very quickly.

 I thoroughly recommend using a password manager such as LastPass.
 LastPass is free, and for me has been a lifesaver because I always forget passwords!

 The overall layout of the dashboard

-The admin screen consists of three main areas, the top toolbar, a menu on the left and a central content area which will change depending on what you have selected from the menu.
+The WordPress admin dashboard consists of three main areas, the top toolbar, a menu on the left and a central content area which will change depending on what you have selected from the menu.

 The top toolbar